RenRall/order-pizza/README.md

 ##Specifications##
 1. It will allow the user to choose pizza size.
-  - Select: [small, medium, large]
+  - Select Options: [small, medium, large]
-  - UserInput: [large]
+  - Selection: [large]
 2. It will allow the user to choose individual toppings.
- - Select: [meat, cheese, veggies]
+ - Select Options: [meat, cheese, veggies]
- - Select: [pepperoni]
+ - Selection: [pepperoni]
 3. It will allow the user to choose multiple toppings.
- - Select: [meat, cheese, veggies]
+ - Select Options: [meat, cheese, veggies]
- - Select: [sausage, mushrooms, olives]
+ - Selection: [sausage, mushrooms, olives]
 4. It will provide a total cost of the order.
- - Input: total cost
+ - Total Cost: Dollar Amount
- - Output: $15.00
+ - Total Order: $15.00

 ##Technologies Used##